 We are passionate about our mission and are seeking a Specialist, Education who has a self-starting attitude and an eye for detail.
-This person is responsible for supporting the work of the Society’s Clinical Endocrine Education Committee and will also be engaged in supporting the identification of derivative products or content integration across the Society from new and existing programs.
-We are looking for someone who works well in a collaborative environment, is dependable with exceptional follow through skills, and has a warm customer service approach to help our society fulfill its mission of unraveling the mysteries of endocrine/hormonal conditions to eradicate diseases, such as diabetes, obesity, and thyroid disorders.
+This person is responsible for supporting the planning, development, delivery, and evaluation for the annual meeting, ENDO.
+Additionally, the Specialist, Education serves as secondary liaison to the Annual Meeting Steering Committee (AMSC), supporting the Associate Director, Education in the development of the ENDO Scientific Program including implementing the planning database for abstract and faculty management.
+We are looking for someone who works well in a collaborative environment, is dependable with exceptional follow through skills, and has a warm customer service approach to help our society fulfill its mission of unraveling the mysteries of endocrine/hormonal conditions to eradicate diseases such as diabetes, obesity, and thyroid disorders.

 What you’ll bring to the job:

 - BA/BS degree required, or equivalent work experience and at least 4 years of prior experience working in an association or project management.
 Experience with abstract management is a plus;

 - Experience developing CME programs is preferred, particularly with an association’s annual meeting;

 - Strong attention to detail, particularly when proofreading;